cultural-impact-of-warfare

 Legacy and Modern Perception

 Scholars have analyzed the Rajput practice as a sophisticated integration of faith and warfare.
-Dr. A. L. Srivastava, in Rajput Military Culture (a hypothetical reference typical of such expansions), argues that the symbols functioned as a form of "spiritual technology," reducing the trauma of combat through ritualized belief.
+Dr. A. L. Srivastava, in his work on Rajput military culture, argues that the symbols functioned as a form of "spiritual technology," reducing the trauma of combat through ritualized belief.
 Similarly, historian S. C. Dube notes that the persistent use of these symbols helped preserve Rajput identity even after the decline of their political power under British rule.
-For further reading, websites such as Britannica's Rajput entry and academic papers on Rajput symbolism provide additional depth.
+For further reading, resources such as Britannica's Rajput entry, academic papers on Rajput symbolism, and the Victoria and Albert Museum's collection of Indian armor provide additional depth and visual documentation.

 Conclusion